MMesch/MMesch.github.io/blog/2022-03-05-generalized-central-limit-theorem1.md

 \lim_{n \rightarrow \infty} (1 - \frac{n^{-1/2}y^2 - y}{n})^n  \qquad(12)
 $$

-In this coordinate system, the quadratic term in $x$ becomes smaller and smaller compared to the linear $x$ term as $n$ grows, and can eventually be neglected. _The smallest power dominates_ in this perspective, and the reason is that the squeezed coordinate systems we introduce getting smaller faster for lower powers of $x$.
+In this coordinate system, the quadratic term in $x$ becomes smaller and smaller compared to the linear $x$ term as $n$ grows, and can eventually be neglected. _The smallest power dominates_ in this perspective, and the reason is that the zoomed coordinate systems we introduce zoom in faster for lower powers of $x$, and we thus look have a more localized perspective.

 ## What this is good for